When A California Will or Trust Doesn’t Mention The Spouse of the Deceased: Status of an Omitted Spouse

 Prenuptial agreements can play a significant role in applying the rules relating to omitted spouses.
 Specifically, a married couple can in a prenuptial agreement waive their rights to receive property under their spouse’s will or trust.
 Thus, a prenup can be used to show that the omitted spouse is not entitled to the protections of an omitted spouse; the omission was intentional and was consented to.
 This is the most straightforward but not the only way in which a prenuptial agreement can be relevant to the potential rights of an omitted spouse or child.

-When an Omitted Spouse Should Contact an Attorney
+When Omitted Spouses Should Contact an Attorney in California

 The application of the omitted spouse doctrine is very fact-intensive and often revolves around whether the omission of the spouse was intentional, consented to, and what the direct and circumstantial evidence shows about the intent of the spouse who died and why they omitted their spouse from their will or trust.
 Likewise, whether an omitted child can show that the person executing the will knew about a child’s existence or presumed that they were no longer alive is fact-intensive.
 Thus, if you believe that you have rights as an omitted child or spouse, contact an experienced trusts and probate lawyer as soon as you can to determine your rights.
 It is generally easier to enforce your rights before the assets and property of the deceased have been distributed, but is also possible in certain circumstances to unwind the disposition of property to recognize the rights of the omitted spouse or child.
 Likewise, if you are a family member or otherwise are a beneficiary of a will or trust, contact a lawyer sooner rather than later if you believe that a surviving spouse or child may have been omitted from the will.
 Their rights might impact what you may receive.